NatasaMiric/car-specialist/README.md

 ### Step 2: Deploying an app to Heroku
 **Create a new external Database**

-The sqlite3 database was used in development, however this is only available for use in development so It was required to create a new external database which can be accessed by Heroku.
+The sqlite3 database was used in the development, however, this is only available for use in development so It was required to create a new external database that can be accessed by Heroku.

   10. Go to the ElephantSQL.com, log in, and go to the dashboard and click the create new instance button on the top right.
-  11. Name the plan (your project name is a good choice), select tiny turtle plan (this is the free plan) and choose the region that is closest to you then click the review button.
+  11. Name the plan (your project name is a good choice), select the tiny turtle plan (this is the free plan) and choose the region that is closest to you then click the review button.
   12. Check the details are all correct and then click create instance in the bottom right.
   13. Go to the dashboard and select the database just created.
   14. Copy the URL (you can click the clipboard icon to copy).